wavemotion-dave/ColecoDS/README.md

 -----------------------
 * No more than 1500 files per directory - split ROM files up as needed.
 * Path and filename to a ROM can't be longer than 160 characters.
 Keep them on the shorter side.
-* Games that utilize voice samples (Squish Em Sam, Wizard of Wor, etc) will not play the speech due to sound emulation limitations.
 * The original 2011 release of StarForce will crash - this is a known bug.
 There is a patched version of the game StarForce on Atariage.
 * MSX envelope, Einstein and Sord M5 CTC sound and noise emulation is not perfectly accurate (but close enough).